4-Ingredient Fluffy Vegan Protein Pancakes

 - Vegan Chia Seed Pancakes – a reader fave, oil-free, super easy and so fluffy!

-- Add the maple syrup or sweetener of choice, then slowly add the water, mixing until “just mixed.”
-It should be a little lumpy and quite thick.
+- Add the maple syrup or sweetener of choice if using, then slowly add the water, mixing until “just mixed.”
+It should be a little lumpy and quite thick but still pourable.
 Add a little extra water if needed.

-- Cook in a hot non-stick pan until bubbles appear in the centre of each pancake.
-Flip and cook for a few more minutes.
+- Cook until bubbles start to appear and the edges of each pancake look dry and firm.
+Flip and cook for 1-2 more minutes.

-- The original recipe called for 1 1/2 cups of water but as you’ll notice below, people were finding the batter too runny.
-I reduced it to 1 cup but I think somewhere between 1 and 1 1/2 cups works.
-Start with 1 cup and as more as needed.
-It works great with 1 cup but the batter is very thick, however, this will result in an extra fluffy pancake.
+The original recipe called for 1 1/2 cups of water but readers were reporting the batter to be too runny.
+I reduced it to 1 cup but you may need up to 1 1/2 cups works depending on the protein powder you use.
+Start with 1 cup and slowly add more as needed.
+It works great with 1 cup but the batter is very thick, however, this will result in an extra thick and fluffy pancake.
 If you want the batter to stretch a little further and make more pancakes, add a little extra water.
+The batter should be thick but pourable.